aphalo/photobiologySensors/README.md

+# README for phootbiologySensors #

-This package contains spectral response data for different broadband sensors, and functions that facilitate the use of these data.
-It is a component of the R suite of packages for photobiology.
+`photobiologySensors` is an R package containing spectral emission data for different broadband sensors.
+It complements other packages in the ___photobiology__ R suite.

+Please, see the web site [R4Photobiology](http://www.r4photobiology.info) for details on other packages available as part of the suite, and on how to install them.